Submit transaction enrollment requests

 To submit enrollment requests through bulk CSV import:

-2. Click New bulk import.
-The upload page contains detailed instructions for formatting the CSV file and provides a template you can download.
+- Click New bulk import.
+The upload page contains detailed instructions for formatting the CSV file.

-3. Prepare your CSV file according to the provided instructions.
-We also recommend reviewing the instructions about contact information and practices and facilities with multiple providers or locations to ensure your file is set up correctly.
+- Download the CSV template and prepare your file according to the provided instructions.
+We also recommend reviewing the instructions about enrollment contact information and practices and facilities with multiple providers or locations to ensure your file is set up correctly.

-5. Click Verify file.
+- Click Verify file.
 Stedi checks for errors and flags any rows that require adjustments.
-If there are errors, you can either fix them and re-upload the CSV file or click Continue anyway to proceed with importing valid rows.
+If there are errors, you can either fix them and re-upload the CSV file or click Execute import without invalid rows to proceed with importing valid rows.

 You can review the status of each bulk import on the Bulk imports page.
 The overview shows the number of rows that were successfully imported, the number of rows that were skipped due to errors or duplicates, and the date and time of the import.
 Click an import to view more details and download the import status report.